 The role of the Pastor's Companion is a vital part of the ministry.
 Each companion brings giftings into the calling of the parsonage home.
 I am grateful for each person, sacrifice and personality expressed in the lives of our pastor's companions.
 Thank you for the high honor to work along side of you in the ministry.

 This page has been started with you in mind.
 I want to share with you, pray with you, encourage you, and even cry with you.
-Each week, I will place a devotion on here for you to read and contemplate the goodness of God.
-I will share resources and information through on-line sights, books, or other forms of media.
-Together we will grow in the Lord and draw closer to each other.
+Occasionally, I will place a devotion on here for you to read and contemplate the goodness of God.

 Currently, the times we are living in are unstable at best.
 We are all navigating through unchartered territory.
 I pray for you and your family daily.
-The first devotion centers around the feelings associated with the new normal that we are experiencing.
+Each devotion will be archived and the new one will be displayed on this page.
 You can read it on-line or print a copy to read later.

 It is my prayer that this new avenue of connection will be a source of strength to you in your ministry.
 May God richly bless you.

 What do I Bring to This Ministry?

 Psalm 16:7 NIV

 I keep my eyes always on the Lord.
 With him at my right hand,

 I will not be shaken.